 Who is a federal skilled worker?

-Citizenship and Immigration Canada (CIC) has been returning fees paid to the Department for Federal Skilled Worker (FSW) applications affected by the backlog elimination announced in 2012.
+We have been returning fees paid to the Department for Federal Skilled Worker (FSW) applications affected by the backlog elimination announced in 2012.

 Skilled workers who want to live in Quebec apply under a separate category.
 The province of Quebec selects its own skilled workers.
 Applicants who intend to go to Quebec are known as “Quebec-selected” skilled workers.